Montgomery County Domestic Violence Lawyer

 Montgomery law does not specifically state penalties for domestic abuse.
 That is, a finding of domestic abuse does not automatically trigger specific punishment schemes.
 Rather, the court will take into consideration the finding of domestic violence in determining a defendant’s punishments.

 Because the courts in Montgomery County consider domestic abuse to be a very serious matter, the court tends to increase penalties in cases where the defendant is found to have committed domestic abuse.
 For example, the crime of assault in the second degree has a maximum penalty of 10 years in prison.
-Montgomery County judges rarely issue such a sentence for this crime.
+The local judges rarely issue such a sentence for this crime.
 If the judge believes domestic abuse has occurred, however, they may issue a sentence much closer to the maximum.

 Family Court Implications